vtsykun/packeton/README.md

 What was changed in this fork?
 -----------------------------
 - Disable anonymously access, registrations, spam/antispam, added ACL permissions.
-- Support MySQL and PostgresSQL.
+- Support MySQL, PostgresSQL or SQLite.
 - Removed HWIOBundle, Algolia, GoogleAnalytics and other not used dependencies.

 Table of content